kulkarni618/AMPLS/README.md

 Robustness: Combines Imitation Learning for foundational skills with Reinforcement Learning for adaptability.

-Critical Touchdown Assurance: Ensures simultaneous, level three-point landing gear touchdown to prevent damage and instability.
+Critical Touchdown Assurance: Ensures simultaneous, level landing gear touchdown to prevent damage and instability.

 High-Fidelity Simulation: Developed and tested in a realistic Unity 3D environment.